t18d/HuangSupplement/README.md

             </ul>
           </li>
           <li>The <a href="https://t18d.github.io/HuangSupplement/dictionary/#ideograph"><strong>ideographs</strong></a> used are those suggested by the Traditional Chinese character set of iOS at the time of the commit, which tend to be the only form attested throughout the period covered here.</li>
-          <li><strong>Numerals</strong> following a lemma refer to the different senses of a homonymous word.
-They form a superset of the senses defined in Huang.</li>
+          <li><strong>Numerals</strong> following a lemma refer to the different senses of a homonymous word, which form a superset of the senses defined in Huang.
+If a word is absent from Huang, the numbering of Hsien-han (for neologisms) or Han-ta (for traditional words which underwent semantic change) is used.</li>
           <li><strong>Obsolete words</strong>, <a href="https://t18d.github.io/HuangSupplement/dictionary/#phonetic-loan">phonetic</a> <strong>loanwords</strong> and anatomical terms are collected in separate appendices.
 For loanwords, see also <a href="https://t18d.github.io/HuangSupplement/diglossia/">On Diglossia</a>; for obsolete words, see also the <a href="https://t18d.github.io/HuangSupplement/style/">Stylistic Appendix</a>.</li>
         </ul>
       </li>